kyverno/website/content/en/docs/Writing policies/background.md

 weight: 9
 ---

-Kyverno applies policies during admission control and to existing resources in the cluster that may have been created before a policy was created.
+Kyverno can validate existing resources in the cluster that may have been created before a policy was created.
 The application of policies to existing resources is referred to as `background scanning`.

-Note, that Kyverno does not mutate existing resources during scans, and will only report policy violations for existing resources that do not match policy rules.
+**Note: Kyverno does not mutate existing resources, to prevent inadvertent changes to workloads.
+Mutate and generate rules are not processed during background scans.**

 A policy is always enabled for processing during admission control.
 However, policy rules that rely on variable ``AdmissionReview`` request information (e.g. `{{request.userInfo}}`) cannot be applied to existing resources in the `background scanning` mode as the user information is not available.
 Hence, these rules must set the boolean flag `{spec.background}` to `false` to disable `background` scanning.